 Time: 50 minutes

-GIA gives you a prediction of a person's potential to grasp a new role or respond to training.
-It will help you to identify your high flyers and future leaders and give you the tools to understand how to develop them through training.
+TST gives you a prediction of a young person's potential to grasp new ideas and processes or respond to training.
+It will help you to identify any students being under or over-challenged, enabling you to take action to motivate and engage them and proactively improve their performance.

 - Measure mental capacity, including problem solving and adaptability

 - Understand how to develop students